MapBBCode/mapbbcode-loader/README.md

 | processorOptions | Object | `{}` | Options for MapBBCodeProcessor object constructor.
 | onload | Function | *none* | Callback function, which takes a single argument: MapBBCode instance.

 To set some of those options, use `set()` method with an object as a sole parameter.
+You can also set them inside `MapBBCodeLoader.min.js`, so that there won't be any extra script code in a template.

 Now let's make a MapBBCode editor: